RonRicardo/blood_oath_review/README.md

 ## Deliverables:
 * Followers
+  * A follower has a name and age
   * New followers can be instantiated
-  * Follower can join a cult
+  * Follower can join only one cult
   * Follower CANNOT LEAVE A CULT
   * A follower's age cannot be under 18

 * Cults
+  * A cult has a name and slogan
   * Cult can be created
   * Cult can change name and slogan
   * Cult's slogan must be unique